helenclarko/silverstripe-userforms/README.md

 ## Features

 *  Construct a form using all major form fields (text, email, dropdown, radio, checkbox..)
+*  NEW! added Container Field, allowing users to add left and right aligned fields
 *  Ability to extend userforms from other modules to provide extra fields.
 *  Ability to email multiple people the form submission
 *  View submitted submissions and export them to CSV